 American Airlines announces stock offering of 38.5 million shares

-American Airlines Group Inc announced a proposed underwritten public offering of 38.5 million shares of its common stock on Tuesday, as the airline looks to boost its liquidity amid falling sales during the coronavirus crisis.

-REUTERS: American Airlines Group Inc announced a proposed underwritten public offering of 38.5 million shares of its common stock on Tuesday, as the airline looks to boost its liquidity amid falling sales during the coronavirus crisis.
+FORT WORTH, Texas: American Airlines Group announced a proposed underwritten public offering of 38.5 million shares of its common stock on Tuesday (Nov 10), as the airline looks to boost its liquidity amid falling sales during the coronavirus crisis.

 American Airlines said it expects to use the net proceeds from the offering for general corporate purposes.